 First though, we recommend you check out the most popular articles from our other sites during the past week (especially the first one):

 Can Gas Rewards Credit Cards Save You Money on Gas?

 Medial Alert Jewelry: The Difference Between Life and Death

 Ransomware: How to Protect Yourself

 Let’s start with: what is ransomware?

-Just like thieves kidnap people and then demand a ransom to return them unharmed, ransomware is an extortion scheme whereby thieves hijack the victim’s computer files and then demand a ransom so the victim can have them back in their original
+Just like thieves kidnap people and then demand a ransom to return them unharmed, ransomware is an extortion scheme whereby thieves hijack the victim’s computer files and then demand a ransom so the victim can have them back in their original condition.

-code.
+More specifically, malicious code is used to seize control of the victim’s computer and hijack the computer files, and the files are then encrypted by this malicious code.
 So, all of a sudden, a user’s computer files are in a format that is not readable by humans!